-Our 2017 Fall Quarter classes will begin September 3rd and we would love to see you attend a Bible class.
+Our 2017 Winter Quarter classes will begin December 3rd and we would love to see you attend a Bible class.
 Here is a list of what we have to offer.

-- Introduction to the Spiritual Disciplines - Taught by Walter Lane and Craig Hayes - Upstairs in the Ages 18 to Twenty-something Class Room
+- Introduction to Spiritual Disciplines - Taught by Walter Lane and Craig Hayes - Upstairs in the Ages 18 to Twenty-something Class Room

 Are you searching for biblical and time-tested ways to take your walk with God to deeper levels?
 Do you long for deeper and fuller living?
 Are you looking for a path to spiritual growth?
 If so, join us for an introductory class about the Spiritual Disciplines.
 Together we will explore the practices of meditation, prayer, fasting, study, simplicity, solitude, submission and service.

-- Job - Taught by Britton Pruitt - West Fellowship Hall
+- II Corinthians - Taught by Britton Pruitt - West Fellowship Hall

-- Base Camp: The Basics of the Faith - Middle and High School Classes - No information available - upstairs
+- Base Camp: The Basics of the Faith - Middle and High School Classes - upstairs

 ***************** See you in Bible class! *********************